ElemeFE/obsolete-webpack-plugin/README.md

 ### Best Practice

-To improve first page load speed, you should reduce render-blocking scripts as far as possible.
+To improve first page load speed, you should always reduce render-blocking scripts as far as possible.
 For non-critical script, it's best to mark them with the `async` attribute.
 Thanks to [script-ext-html-webpack-plugin](//github.com/numical/script-ext-html-webpack-plugin), we are able to achieve this goal easily.

 ```js
 const HtmlWebpackPlugin = require('html-webpack-plugin');